aws/dcv-color-primitives/README.md

 In order to include DCV Color Primitives inside your application library, you need to:
 * Statically link to dcv_color_primitives
-* Link to ws2_32.lib and userenv.lib, for Windows
+* Link to ws2_32.lib, userenv.lib and bcrypt.lib, for Windows
-* Link to dl, for Linux
+* Link to libdl and libm, for Linux

 The API is slightly different than the rust one.
 Check dcv_color_primitives.h for examples and further information.